greg-js/hexo-cli-extras/README.md

 After selecting a file, you will be presented with another menu.
 From there you can choose whether to rename the filename, the title of the post, both, or cancel altogether.

-*Note: if you have set `render_drafts` to false in `_config.yml`, you won't be able to rename drafts from the command line.
-It works only with that setting set to true or if you publish the post first.*
+*Note*: if you have set `render_drafts` to false in `_config.yml`, you won't be able to rename drafts from the command line.
+It works only with that setting set to true or if you publish the post first.

-*Note: wrap the new title in single or double quotes!
-If you forget, the presence of spaces or special characters may cause strange behavior.*
+*Note*: wrap the new title in single or double quotes!
+If you forget, the presence of spaces or special characters may cause strange behavior.

 ## remove command